-Electrical and Computer Engineering - MEE, MS, PhD
+Electrical Engineering — MS, PhD

 Electrical and Computer Engineering (ECE) offers graduate programs of instruction and research leading to master and doctoral degrees.
 Instruction is offered and research facilities are available to support graduate study in control systems & robotics, digital signal processing and communications, wireless engineering, electromagnetics modeling and analysis, microelectronics & microelectromechanical systems (MEMS), magnetic resonance imaging (MRI), power systems, digital systems, and computer engineering.
 Additionally, individualized programs that cross the traditional boundaries of engineering, mathematics and the sciences can be accommodated.

 For admission at the master’s level, the applicant must hold a bachelor’s degree or its equivalent from an institution of recognized standing.
 Master’s degree programs are available to graduates of engineering curricula and, in cases of exceptional academic credentials, to graduates of mathematics and science curricula.